 The Hannaford Center for Safety, Innovation and Simulation is a state-of-the-art simulation training center for students, residents, attendings, nurses, and ancillary health care providers.
 This 18,000 square foot facility includes operating rooms and trauma rooms identical to the rooms at MMC.
 It houses life-like child and infant manikins that breathe, blink, have pulses, seize, turn blue and respond to medication.
 Our program has taken advantage of this facility by building a formal simulation curriculum.
 This robust curriculum brings each resident to the simulation center four to five times a year for Hi Fidelity scenarios ranging from procedural sedation to newborn emergencies.
 The scenarios become more involved and difficult the more senior the resident.
 We have dedicated faculty leadership from the hospitalist, PICU, and NICU teams developing and facilitating this experience.
 Interns are oriented to basic procedures and code team structure during their July orientation, and new seniors participate in a Senior Boot Camp preparing them for the added responsibilities they will have as a senior resident.
 In addition to our formal curriculum, we participate in once weekly pediatrics interdisciplinary team training simulation scenarios that occur on site at Maine Medical Center.

 Other regularly scheduled conferences for all residents include:

 - Pediatric Journal Club (monthly)

 - Pediatric Psychiatry Lunch and Learns and Morning Report Series (monthly)

-- Pediatric Board Review (2-day senior conference in June)
+- Pediatric Board Review (full 2-day senior conference in June)

 - Pediatric Pulmonary Conference (once per month during morning report)